shourovj/shourovj.github.io/bggen/blog-base/content/latex-tips.md

 Additionally, we will talk about how navigate the various quirky "Knuth-isms"[^3] that pervade LaTeX to make your text look right.

-[^3]: My term for the peculiar ways some commands in TeX are written, which I believe come from the particularly detail-obsessed mind of its creator Don Knuth (pictured in the thumbnail)
+[^3]: My tongue-in-cheek name for the many peculiar ways commands in TeX are written, often to enable extreme precision, whose existence make complete sense coming from the particularly detail-obsessed mind of its creator Don Knuth, pictured in the thumbnail (his typographical perfectionism drove the invention of TeX after all)

 ## Citations